SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/mysql-opentelemetry.md

 ### Replication

-The **MySql - Replication** dashboard provides insights into the state of database replication.
+The **MySQL - Replication** dashboard provides insights into the state of database replication.

 Use this dashboard to: